 I hope that this article has provided a bit of clarity in the terminology used in the space.
 Pitching your startup is a very important step in any young company’s life for so many reasons beyond just getting funding or clients.

 Are you struggling to put together your pitch deck?
 We may be able to help.
 We offer a wide range of services to meet different founders needs and budgets.
-We put together all types of pitch decks, for funding, clients or otherwise, for clients in all different industries.
+Pitch Deck Fire puts together all types of investor pitch decks.
+It spans everything for funding, clients or otherwise, and for clients in all different industries.
 Check out our Pitch Deck Design Services and our Pitch Review & Coaching Opportunities.